Violetaaa/tic-tac-toe/README.md

 #### Architectural design changes:

 Some of the adaptations needed for the use of HTTP Basic Auth in the client and API:
-  - Implement middleware in Flask web service, responsible for cheking username and password against the database.
+  - Implement middleware in the Flask web service, responsible for cheking username and password against the database.
-  - When register a new user, hash password before store it in the database.
+  - When registerimg a new user, hash password before storing it in the database.
-  - Add forms in client for sign up and login.
+  - Encode username and password in the request headers.
-  - Encode username and password in request headers.
+  - Add forms in React app for sign-up and login.

 ## 3. React client
 - React 18 and TypeScript